adamhutchings/adamhutchings/README.md

 # Adam Hutchings

 ## Non-programming info
 Hi!
-I'm an 18-year-old student in the United States.
+I'm a 19-year-old student in the United States.
 I attend [Case Western Reserve University](https://case.edu), expecting to graduate in 2026, and studying computer science and mathematics.
 Outside of school, I also enjoy linguistics, singing, music composition, and cooking.

 ## My programming history
 I got into programming through my local robotics team in late 2019, doing Python, and since